 I began my journey with Nursing Mothers of Raleigh in 1974 when I moved my family to Raleigh from Colorado, and have breastfed three children.
-I hold a Master's degree in Pediatric Nursing and am an International Board Certified Lactation Consultant.
+I hold a Master's degree in Pediatric Nursing and am an International Board Certified Lactation Consultant (now retired).
 Alongside my volunteer role with NMR, I am involved with advocacy work with the NC Breastfeeding Coalition (NCBC) and serve as Chair of the Triangle Breastfeeding Alliance (TBA).
 I have helped to plan the annual TBA Conferences and Art of Breastfeeding Conferences for several years.

 I am an artist, teacher, community volunteer, and mom.
 I joined NMR in 1990 as a breastfeeding mom in need of support.
 I breastfed two children, and loved it!
 The support and friendships I’ve received through Nursing Mothers of Raleigh play an important part in my life to this day.
 I have loved helping moms and babies breastfeed so much that I became an Internationally Board Certified Lactation Consultant in 2009.

 I have been a volunteer with NMR since 2001 and enjoyed breastfeeding my own 3 children.
 As a Family Physician, I enjoy sharing my breastfeeding knowledge and experience with my patients and the families who come to NMR for information and support.
 Helping families who wish to breastfeed or chest feed their babies, even if they have not given birth, is one of my passions.
 I serve as a member of the Triangle Breastfeeding Alliance (TBA), the NC Breastfeeding Coalition (NCBC), and the LGBTQ+ Human Milk Feeding Committee of Breastfeeding Family Friendly Communities of Durham.
 I have also helped plan the annual Art of Breastfeeding Conferences for several years.